 Most of these “originals” had played the more established sport of cricket, tennis, and in “Jims” case he was a rugby league footballer of repute.
 He was known for his speed of foot, which allowed him to score numerous tries from the wing position for clubs such as Booval Swifts and CYMS in the 40’s and early 50’s of the past century.

 “Jim” found a deep attraction for baseball and was not only a founding member of Musketeers but also the Club’s first President.
-He was married to “Nell” Crane sister of fellow members Daniel and Bernard and raised a much-respected family of six girls namely Anne, Christine, Patricia, Barbara, Catherine and Michelle.
+He was married to “Nell” Crane sister of fellow members Daniel and Bernard and raised a much-respected family of six girls namely Anne, Christine, Patricia, Barbara, Kathryn and Michelle.

 Jim spent his working life as a Clerk in the Queensland Government Railways principally at Ipswich Workshops where he was successful in attaining the top position available to the clerical promotional ladder of the times.
 His work experience was chiefly in the ‘staff’ area and he was able to impart much of his people skills to the benefit of members in the fledgling club fostering baseball in Ipswich.